pirsch-analytics/docs/docs/advanced/embedding.md

     style="border-width: 0;"></iframe>
 ```

-In this example, we have set the width and height of the iframe and removed the border.
+In this example, we set the width and height of the iframe and removed the border.
 The URL has some additional parameters (`?domain=...`).
 You can copy these from your regular dashboard URL if you want to add a filter.

 ## UI Options